marxanweb/general/documentation/docs_user.md

 ### Interacting with the map
 ### Changing how the results are displayed
 ### Changing the basemap
+### Requirements for importing spatial data
+Any spatial data imported into Marxan Web must have the necessary projection information file present (a *.prj file in a shapefile) so that the feature can be projected internally to an equal area projection.
+This internal reprojection is necessary so that spatial operations can be done (e.g. intersection) and so that Marxan can run using the data.

 ## Help
 ### Server details